ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

   3.1 Read-only and writeable gateways
   3.2 Resolution styles
   3.3 Gateway services
-  3.4 Which type to use
- 4. When should a gateway be provided?
- 5. When not to employ a gateway
+ 4. When not to employ a gateway
- 6. Limitations
+ 5. Limitations
+ 6. Recommended form of gateway usage
  7. Implementation status
  8. Learning more